fpt and WinFPT Reference Manual - Command-line Commands

 Function:

-Tab format is a widely used but non-standard formatting convention for Fortran code.
+Tab format is a legaacy and non-standard formatting convention for Fortran code.
 It is supported, for example, under VMS, DEC/Compaq Visual Fortran and HP Fortran.

 TAB format is a fixed format convention in which the statement label field is delimited by a tab character.
 The statement body therefore starts in printer column 9.
 Continuation characters are also written after a tab character in printer column 9 and must be numeric.
 The appearance of tab-formatted code is as shown in the example below: